Often parents may be faced with the decision to either Snip or Laser Lip and Tongue ties*.

 Snipping is usually undertaken with surgical scissors and can generate bleeding due to the fact that there is no cauterising or coagulating effect.
 To overcome this effect, stitches or electrosurgery is used to prevent the flow of blood.

 Looking for more information?
-Our KIDS site is especially designed for KIDS and their parents!
+Our KIDS site is specially designed for KIDS and their parents!